rmrt1n/advent-of-code/writeups/day07.md

 result += old_y;
 ```

-Both has around the same performance, so I opted for the one with ~shorter~ cooler one.
+Both has around the same performance, so I opted for the ~cooler~ shorter one.
 The code for part two itself is almost the same as part one, with the only difference being the addition of `.cat` in the `operators` array.
-Again, an optional optimization here is to check the equations in parallel.
+Just like in the previous day, an optional optimization here is to check the equations in parallel.

 ```zig
 fn part2(self: Self) u64 {